munificent/craftinginterpreters/book/superclasses.md

     then the subclass has no way of overriding or modifying the superclass's behavior.

-    Take out Lox's current overriding and `super` behavior and replace it with BETA's semantics.
+    Take out Lox's current overriding and `super` behavior, and replace it with BETA's semantics.
 In short:

-    *   When calling a method on a class, prefer the method *highest* on the class's inheritance chain.
+    *   When calling a method on a class, the method *highest* on the class's inheritance chain takes precedence.

     *   Inside the body of a method, a call to `inner` looks for a method with the same name in the nearest subclass along the inheritance chain